15 dark academia books: Gothic novels of obsession, secrets, and scholarship

 Find a copy → Bookshop.org | Amazon

 A therapist becomes obsessed with a Cambridge professor who leads a secret society of female classics students called the Maidens, while a murder investigation pulls her deeper in.
-Michaelides leans more into the psychological thriller side of the genre than the Gothic, but the Cambridge atmosphere, ancient colleges, closed rituals, and the weight of institutional prestige are well rendered.
+Michaelides leans more into the psychological thriller side of the genre than the Gothic.
+Still, the Cambridge atmosphere, ancient colleges, closed rituals, and the weight of institutional prestige are well rendered.

 Find a copy → Bookshop.org | Amazon